 You were arrested for driving under the influence (DUI) in Arizona.
-Do you need a DUI lawyer?
+Do you need a DUI lawyer in Tempe or Phoenix, AZ?
 Or, can you successfully handle your case on your own?
-These are questions that many people ask in the immediate aftermath of a DUI arrest; and, while it is good to ask questions, it is also important to understand the reality of the situation at hand.
+These are questions that many people ask in the immediate aftermath of a DUI arrest.
+While it is good to ask questions, it is also important to understand the situation’s reality.

 7 Reasons to Hire a DUI Attorney for Your Arizona DUI Case

 So, do you need to hire a DUI lawyer for your Arizona DUI case?
 While many people worry about the cost of hiring a DUI attorney, the simple fact of the matter is that what you truly cannot afford is to make the mistake of trying to handle your case on your own.
 Here are seven reasons why you must hire a DUI defense attorney to represent you:

 #1 Arizona Law Imposes Harsh Penalties for DUI